Flag of Hong Kong: Second colonial flag (1876–1959)

-During World War II, the Empire of Japan captured Hong Kong in 1941 and occupied it until 1945.
+During the Pacific War, part of World War II, the Empire of Japan captured Hong Kong in 1941 and occupied it until 1945.
 The Japanese military government used the flag of Japan in its official works in Hong Kong.

 The design of the "local scene" badge was revised in 1955.

 Third colonial flag (1959–1997)

 A coat of arms for Hong Kong was granted on 21 January 1959 by the College of Arms in London.
 The Hong Kong flag was subsequently revised to feature the coat of arms in the Blue Ensign flag, and Prince Philip, Duke of Edinburgh, officially presented it to Robin Black, the then governor of Hong Kong.
 This design was used officially from 1959 until Hong Kong's handover in 1997.
 Since then, the 1959–1997 colonial flag has been used by anti–Chinese government protestors and supporters of the Hong Kong independence movement.